Injuries among youth athletes are on the rise – but why?

 “Sports specialization” may be an unknown term to many, but for doctors treating young athletes, it has become all too familiar, a reference to specialization in a single sport that can lead to serious injury.

-Recent data shows that sports specialization, or repetitive stress, injuries are increasing among athletes under age 18, according to Kristofer Jones, MD, orthopedic surgeon at Ronald Reagan UCLA Medical Center and head team physician for the Los Angeles Lakers.
+Recent data shows that youth sports specialization can be detrimental both physically and emotionally.
+This trend has led to increased injuries among athletes under age 18, according to Kristofer Jones, MD, orthopedic surgeon at Ronald Reagan UCLA Medical Center and head team physician for the Los Angeles Lakers.

-“Now, we have the literature to show over the last five to 10 years that the chance of serious muscular and skeletal injury is increased as it relates to the shoulder, elbow and knee (due to sports specialization),” Dr. Jones said.
-“The literature shows us this is a problem.”
+“Now, we have the studies to show that the chance of serious musculoskeleltal injury from repetitive microtrauma is increased at a time when, due to normal adolescent growth, the body may be particularly vulnerable (due to sports specialization),” Dr. Jones said.
+“The literature shows a clear correlation between training volume and intensity and injury risk.”

-“A lot of the focus on sports specialization has been on baseball, just because of the number of ulnar collateral ligament reconstructions that we saw happening recently to kids who are under 18,” Dr. Jones stated.
+“A lot of the focus on injuries and their relationship to sports specialization has occurred in Little League and high school baseball, just because the number of ulnar collateral ligament (UCL) reconstructions that we were performing was starting to trend upward in kids who are under 18,” Dr. Jones stated.

-“The first ulnar collateral ligament construction surgery, or ‘Tommy John’ procedure, was done decades ago by Frank Jobe on the (then L.A.
-Dodgers) pitcher Tommy John, when he was well into his 30s.
-We were never seeing ulnar collateral ligament injuries in children because kids at that time weren't specializing in overhead sports."
+“The first ulnar collateral ligament construction surgery, or ‘Tommy John’ procedure, was done decades ago by Frank Jobe on the (then Dodgers) pitcher Tommy John, when he was well into his 30s.
+It was almost unheard of to see UCL injuries in children at that time because kids weren't playing baseball on a year-round basis."

 Times were different then, with more middle school and high school athletes participating in seasonal sports such as football or soccer in the fall, basketball or wrestling in the winter, and then in the spring kids were playing baseball.

-Now, when kids throw consistently throughout the year without giving their arm a break by playing other sports, they become more susceptible to injury.
+Now, when young athletes throw consistently throughout the year without giving their arm a break by playing other sports, they become more susceptible to injury.

-Dr. Jones added that with the progression of sports specialization injuries, we can expect to see more children with ligament damage.
-Major League Baseball is trying to do its part to curb the injuries by providing a pitch count guide on its website to help coaches and parents track how many pitches their athletes can throw daily.
+Dr. Jones added that general guidelines to avoid overuse injuries are limiting overall weekly and yearly sports participation time, staying away from repetitive movement, and providing scheduled rest periods.
+Major League Baseball is trying to do its part to curb these injuries by providing a pitch count guide on its website to help coaches and parents track how many pitches their athletes can throw daily.

 High contact sports result in frequent sports specialization injuries